 Bringing a cat into Singapore — the import bit hasn’t changed

 The Singapore relocation guide covers the full pre-arrival paperwork in more detail.
-Cats broadly follow the same country-category framework as dogs.
+Cats broadly follow the same Schedule framework as dogs.

 Condos and private housing: different rules again

-If you’re renting a private condo, the HDB scheme doesn’t apply and there’s no national cat-registration requirement.
-The relevant framework is the condo MCST’s by-laws.
+If you’re renting a private condo, the two-cat HDB cap doesn’t apply — private premises are capped at three cats and dogs in aggregate.
+But AVS licensing and microchipping still do: there is no condo exemption, and the 31 August 2026 deadline is the same.
+On top of the national rules, the relevant framework is the condo MCST’s by-laws.
 These vary a lot:

-• Some condos are unreservedly pet-friendly — unlimited cats, dogs of most breeds, minimal restrictions.
+- Some condos are unreservedly pet-friendly — up to the national three-animal cap, dogs of most breeds, minimal restrictions.

-• Some require an MCST-internal pet registration in addition to the standard tenancy — similar in shape to the HDB scheme but separate legally.
+- Some require an MCST-internal pet registration in addition to the standard tenancy — separate again from the AVS licence, and not a substitute for it.

 The best diligence step, before signing a condo lease with a cat, is to speak to a current cat-owning resident in the building.
 Real-estate agents work on commission and will emphasise the positive; residents will tell you what actually happens when a cat sits in the lobby waiting for the lift.